 How is Endometriosis linked to PCOS?

 Clinically, we see many women with both PCOS and endometriosis.
-Like Tara, I often see that endometriosis symptoms start to show after PCOS symptoms start to resolve because endometriosis is sensitive to estrogen.
-If, like Tara, you haven’t had a period in a while or you’ve been on hormonal contraceptive, then your estrogen is going to be fairly low.
-However, when you get your period back, or come off hormonal birth control, your estrogen will rise and endometriosis may flare up.
+Like Tara, I often see that endometriosis symptoms start to show after PCOS symptoms start to resolve because endometriosis is sensitive to oestrogen.
+If, like Tara, you haven’t had a period in a while or you’ve been on hormonal contraceptive, then your oestrogen is going to be fairly low.
+However, when you get your period back, or come off hormonal birth control, your oestrogen will rise and endometriosis may flare up.

 What causes Endometriosis?

 It would be wrong to say that we know exactly what’s going on with both PCOS and Endometriosis (especially when new research is coming out every week), however what we do know is that endometriosis is a chronic inflammatory disease, and when inflammation is involved, so is the immune system.